Massage Envy: History

-Marketing

 In 2015, Adweek reported that the company hired a new lead agency and spent approximately $15 million annually on advertising and marketing, with franchisees spending an additional $40 million annually in local markets.
 The company rebranded in 2016, targeting baby boomers and millennials; the "Because Everything" campaign promoted massage as holism rather than a luxury, and featured men, who made up 25 percent of Massage Envy's clientele.

 The Massage Envy network spent $17.9 million on measured media in the U.S. in 2017.
 Fallon Worldwide became the company's agency-of-record in 2018.
 Massage Envy launched a brand awareness campaign "Keep your body working" in early 2019.
 The campaign, expected to cost $20–25 million, includes radio and television ads, as well as digital video and social media placements.
 It continues to focus on holism and replaces the previous tagline, "Making the most of every body".

 Sponsorships

 In 2017 and 2018, Massage Envy sponsored the PGA Tour and served as the "official total body care sponsor" of Player Performance Centers, mobile trailers staffed with chiropractors, personal trainers, and physical therapy professionals to administer massage and stretch therapy to players.
 As part of the sponsorship, Massage Envy partnered with ten professional golfers to serve as spokespeople for "The Streto Method", a proprietary method created by experts in chiropractic treatments, ergonomics, and massage therapy to deliver the company's "Total Body Stretch" service offering.
 Spokespeople who appeared in television advertisements, wore branded clothing, or used logo-emblazoned equipment included Jamie Lovemark, Patrick Rodgers, and Justin Thomas.
 The method started being offered at franchised locations in mid 2017.
 In 2018, the sponsorship expanded to include the PGA Tour Champions and The Players Championship, and Hailey Ostrom served as a spokesperson.